robfinch/Qupls/README.md

 The most recent major change to the ISA was a reduction in the number of registers from 64 down to 32.
 This makes the hardware for the core considerably smaller, meaning more features can be added for the same footprint.
 There should not be a signficant effect on the performance caused by reducing the number of registers.
 For instance the ABI spec'd three global pointers for the 64-register version, but really only a single global pointer is needed.

 ### Register File
-The register file contains 128 architectural registers with support for 16 vector registers, and is unified, supporting integer and floating-point operations using the same set of registers.
+The register file contains 168 architectural registers with support for 21 vector registers, and is unified, supporting integer and floating-point operations using the same set of registers.
 There is a dedicated zero register, r0.
 There is no longer a register dedicated to refer to the stack canary or instruction pointer.
 Vector mask registers are also part of the general purpose register file and the same set of instructions may be applied to them as to other registers.
 A register is also dedicated to the stack pointer.
 The stack pointer is banked depending on processor operating mode.
 There are also separate stack pointers for each interrupt level (1 to 7).
 Five hidden registers are dedicated to micro-code use.
 They are only accessible from micro-code.
 Registers are renamed to remove dependencies.
-There are 384 physical registers available.
+There are 512 physical registers available.
 768 physical registers are needed to fully support vector operations.

 ### Vector Register File
 The vector register file may contain up to 32 vector registers.
-Each vector register is made up of eight 64-bit elements or lanes, or a total of 512-bits.
+Each vector register is made up of eight 64-bit elements, or a total of 512-bits.
+Each element may contain multiple lanes of execution.
 The vector register file is currently implemented in the same block RAM as the general purpose register file and shares renaming resources with the general purpose registers.
-Each vector element is renamed.
+Each vector element is renamed, but individual lanes are not.
 The first six vector registers v0 to v5 are aliased with the general-purpose registers. v0 and r0 to r7 are the same. v1 and r8 to r15 are the same.
 And so on.
 That leaves 26 vector registers for general purpose use.
-The demo version running on an XC7A200T is only going to support 16 vector registers.
+The demo version running on an XC7A200T is only going to support about 16 vector registers.

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.
 So, instructions are fixed length so that hardware decoders can be positioned at specific locations.
 Making the instruction length fixed 40-bits aids the hardware in determining the location of instructions and the update of the instruction pointer.